Gabatrix: the Terrorists of Batrice

 “Are we bringing anything to Fort Darwin?”
 Mizu asked Hamiza.

-“We have a crate of broken down Genisen 5TIK Converters that are going to be shipped there,” Hamiza said.
+“We have a crate of broken-down Genisen 5TIK Converters that are going to be shipped there,” Hamiza said.
 “Not much else, really.
 It’s more of us having to get parts from the shipyards as usual.”

 When Mizu grabbed the pole, he could already see Hamiza preparing to sit down on one of the two pilot chairs.
 The pilot room itself was not that large.
-Technically, the design mainly was for just one pilot alone.
+Technically, the design was mainly for just one pilot.
 The entire area consisted of multiple displays that showed the camera feeds from outside the shuttle.
 There were gauges, levers, and other instruments that gave the pilot information on the ship’s status and headings.
 Hamiza was already strapping herself in as she went and began the launch sequence.

-“I am sorry.
+“I’m sorry.
 I thought you liked my ass,” Mizu replied as he sat down on the chair next to her.
 He started to strap himself in.

 “Direct Fusion Drive at 100%,” Hamiza said.
 “In a minute, we can take off our helmets.
 Feel like you can pilot this guy to the shipyards and back?”

-“You will get used to that,” Hamiza commented.
+“You’ll get used to that,” Hamiza commented.
 “I had the same thing when I would activate the shuttles.”

 “Hmm?”
 Mizu asked.